-Please join us for an evening of celebration, good food, fun and dress-up with what we are calling “Summer Serenade.”
-What inspires you about music and the arts?
+Please join us for an evening of celebration, good food, fun!
+Be inspired about music and the arts!

 5:30 pm Drinks on the patio (cash bar)